SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 For detailed instructions, see the [CropVolume tutorial](https://github.com/SlicerMorph/Tutorials/tree/main/Slicer_Modules/Crop_Volume#using-cropvolume-to-simulatenously-reorient-and-resample-your-data).

-#### Configure Crop Volume Settings

-1. **Input volume:** Select `NZBWF1_J_`

-2. **Input ROI:** Click "Create new AnnotationROI"
-   - A bounding box appears around the volume
-   - You'll see handles to adjust position and size

-3. **Adjust ROI orientation:**
-   - In the **ROI** section, you'll see rotation sliders (LR, PA, IS)
-   - Rotate the ROI box until the specimen's major axis aligns with anatomical planes:
-     - **Dorsal-ventral axis** should align with Superior-Inferior
-     - **Anterior-posterior axis** should align with Anterior-Posterior
-     - **Left-right axis** should align with Left-Right
-   - Use the slice views to verify alignment in all three planes
-   - **Tip:** The skull's midline should be parallel to the sagittal plane

-4. **ROI Visibility:**
-   - Check "Interactive Mode" to see real-time updates
-   - Adjust the ROI to include the entire specimen with minimal background

-5. **Spacing scale:**
-   - Set to `1.0` (keeps original voxel spacing)
-   - Or adjust to resample (e.g., `0.5` for higher resolution, `2.0` for lower)

-6. **Interpolation:**
-   - Select "Linear" for volumes
-   - This provides good quality for most purposes

-7. **Output Volume:**
-   - Click dropdown → "Create new Volume"
-   - Rename to `NZBWF1_J_reoriented`

 #### Apply Reorientation

 1. Click **Apply**
-2. The reoriented volume appears in the scene
+2. The reoriented volume appears in the scene (it will have the **Cropped** suffix)
+3. This will also create a new transformation in the scene that start with **Re-orient**
-3. Verify in slice viewers that anatomical axes are aligned
+3. Verify in slice viewers that anatomical planes are aligned with slice views.
 4. Save the result: Right-click `NZBWF1_J_reoriented` → Export to file
    - Save as `ANTsamples/NZBWF1_J_reoriented.nii.gz`

 **Important:** Also reorient the corresponding landmarks:

 1. Load `NZBWF1_J_.mrk.json` if not already loaded
-2. Apply the same transform to landmarks:
+2. Apply the same transform `NZBWF1_J_.mrk.json` landmarks and harden the transform to make it permenant.
-   - Go to **Transforms** module
-   - Create a new transform from the ROI rotation
-   - Apply to the landmark node
-   - Harden transform
-   - Save as `ANTsamples/NZBWF1_J_reoriented.mrk.json`

-**Alternative approach:** You can also use the **Transforms** module directly to reorient both volume and landmarks simultaneously.
+3. Save as `NZBWF1_J_reoriented.mrk.json` in the same folder where you save the volume from previous step.

 ### Step 3B: Rigidly Align All Specimens to Reference